Bertrand256/dash-masternode-tool/doc/config-connection-direct.md

 Close Dash Core by selecting `File -> Exit` from the menu, then open it again.

 ### Rebuild index
 Setting parameters related to indexing and even restarting the application is not enough for Dash Core to entirely update its internal database to support indexing, so it is necessary to force the operation.
-Follow the following steps to do so:
+These are steps to take:

  * Select the `Tools -> Wallet Repair` menu item.
  * Click the `Rebuild index` button in the Wallet Repair dialog box.